 The Director of Information Technology Services (ITS) has been designated as responsible for issuing these emergency notifications.
-The AVPESS or the DCCD may also initiate emergency notifications if the Director of ITS is unable.
-The AVPESS and/or the DCCD will confirm there is an emergency or dangerous situation that poses an immediate threat to the health and safety of some or all of the members of the SMU community and will collaborate with the President (or designee) and the Director of ITS to determine the content of the message.
+The members of the Crisis Response Team may also initiate emergency notifications if the Director of ITS is unable.
+The Chair of the Crisis Response Team will confirm there is an emergency or dangerous situation that poses an immediate threat to the health and safety of some or all of the members of the SMU community and will collaborate with the President (or designee) and the Director of ITS to determine the content of the message.
 They will use some or all of the systems described above to communicate the threat to the University community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.